 How Often to Clean Your French Press

-Just as drip coffeemakers and single-cup makers should be cleaned regularly, so should a French press.
+Just as drip coffeemakers and single-cup makers should be cleaned regularly, so should a French press like the ones from Chamberlain Coffee.
 The grounds should be emptied after every use and the vessel, strainer, and plunger washed daily.

 At least weekly, a deeper cleaning should be done to remove the build-up of oils and any mineral residue left by the water.
 Coffee oils can become rancid and ruin the flavor of the next cup.